MTG/essentia-replicate-demos/music-approachability-engagement/README.md

 # Classification of music approachability and engagement

 This demo runs transfer learning models to estimate music approachability and engagement using *effnet-discogs* embeddings.
-We include three model types, providing different outcome formats: `two-classes`, `three-class` and `regression` with continuous values:
+We include three model types, providing different outcome formats: `two classes`, `three classes` and `regression` with continuous values:

 * **two classes**:  low, and high approachability and engagement.
 * **three classes**: low, mid, and high approachability and engagement.